staceyjf/SuburbSavvy/README.md

 # Welcome to SuburbSavvy

-SuburbSavvy is a simple first project exploring how to use PySpark and PostgreSQL to load a sample dataset into PostgreSQL, followed by basic data cleaning and preparation tasks.
+SuburbSavvy is a simple first project exploring how to use PySpark, PostgreSQL and mySQL to load a sample dataset into PostgreSQL, followed by basic data cleaning and preparation tasks and then write to a mySQL database.

 ## Installation